This Egyptian barley salad has pearl barley, pomegranate arils and a tangy herb vinaigrette. Make this recipe for a refreshing side dish!

 It’s pretty easy to make, but I wanted to point out a few things before you get started so it turns out good every time.

-It really doesn’t matter what dish you are making; you should always rinse it with cool water.
-This will ensure that there isn’t any leftover debris or dust from when it was harvested.
+It really doesn’t matter what dish you are making; you should always rinse barley with cool water.
+This ensures that there isn’t any leftover debris or dust from when it was harvested, and it also eliminates some of the starch.

-There are several different varieties, so you should be mindful of what you are looking for when shopping.
-The reason why I recommend using pearl is that it’s been processed so that the out layer and hull have been removed.
-This is ideal for cooking and adding to recipes.
+There are several different varieties available, so be mindful of what you are looking for when shopping.
+The reason why I recommend using pearl is that it’s been processed.
+This means, the outer layer and hull have been removed.

-Combine the olive oil, sherry vinegar, allspice, salt, and pepper in a bowl using a whisk.
-Set aside so the flavors can develop properly.
+Whisk together the olive oil, sherry vinegar, garlic, and spices in a bowl.
+Set it aside while you cook the grain so the flavors can develop properly.

 2. Cook the barley.

-Cook in a saucepan along with salted water.
-Bring it to a boil, then turn down the heat to a simmer and cook for 30 minutes.
-Drain off the liquid and place it in a bowl.
+Wait to salt the water until after it comes to a boil, then turn down the heat to a simmer and cook for 30 minutes.

 3. Add the dressing.

-Drizzle with dressing and stir to coat well.
-Let it cool down to room temperature.
+Drizzle the vinaigrette over the cooked grains and stir to coat well.
+Let it cool down to room temperature before you add the fresh herbs.
+Otherwise, they tend to wilt/cook.

-Add the fresh herbs, celery, salt, and pepper to the barley salad.
+Add the fresh herbs, celery, salt, and pepper to the Egyptian barley salad.

 - 1 cup pearl barley